2024 draft Labour Law: Key updates for Italian Labour Law

 The new provisions:

-• exclude from the calculation of the quantitative limits for fixed-term agency agreements (currently 30% of the number of permanent employees at the User) those employees hired by the Agency on a permanent basis, or those with specific qualifications or hired for particular needs (eg seasonal activities, specific shows, start-ups, replacement of absent employees, employees over 50 years old); and
+• exclude from the calculation of the quantitative limits for fixed-term agency agreements (currently 30% of the number of permanent employees at the end user) those employees hired by the agency on a permanent basis, or those with specific qualifications or hired for particular needs (eg seasonal activities, specific shows, start-ups, replacement of absent employees, employees over 50 years old); and

-• state that if the agreement between the Agency and the employee is indefinite, the 24-month limit on the total duration of a fixed-term assignment with the User does not apply.
+• state that if the agreement between the agency and the employee is indefinite, the 24-month limit on the total duration of a fixed-term assignment with the end user does not apply.

 Resignation: Termination for unjustified absence

-The draft law stipulates that an employee’s unjustified absence for more than 15 days will lead to the termination of the employment relationship at the employee’s discretion, unless the employee can demonstrate that unavoidable events or employer-caused circumstances prevented them from communicating the reasons for their absence.
-Additionally, the employer is required to report such absences to the Labour Office, which has the authority to verify the validity of the notification.
+The draft law stipulates that an employee’s unjustified absence for more than 15 days will lead to the termination of their employment by deemed resignation by the employee, unless the employee can demonstrate that unavoidable events, or employer-caused circumstances, prevented them from communicating the reasons for their absence.
+In addition, the employer is required to report the absence to the Labour Office, which has the authority to verify the validity of the notification.

 The Illustrative Report highlights that this rule aims to balance the positions of both parties in cases where the employee intends to terminate the employment relationship but fails to complete the legal formalities, thereby allowing them to receive the unemployment allowance, which current legislation does not provide for voluntary resignations without just cause.